airpi017/ipfs-easy-update-bash/README.md

 New level is applied on your next reboot.

 ## Overview of the steps used in script
-0. Detect UID and sudo with original user account if UID > 0
+ 0. Detect UID and then sudo with original `user` account if UID > 0
  1. Select OS
  2. Select CPU instruction set
-3. Download trickle and specifc IPFS .gz file
+ 3. Download `trickle` and specifc IPFS update `.gz` file for your system
-4. Run ipfs-update and get available versions
+ 4. Run `ipfs-update` and get available versions
-5. Run ipfs-update and install latest version
+ 5. Run `ipfs-update` and install latest version
-6. Shape bandwidth usage using trickle - be vigilant
+ 6. Shape bandwidth usage using `trickle` - `be vigilant`
  7. Initialise ipfs
  8. Show ipfs readme and then the quick-start pages
-9. Change permissions to the original user account
+ 9. Change permissions to the original `user` account
+10. Launches WebUI using x-www-browser

 `Only Ubuntu 18.04.1 tested so far.`

+Separate `.bat` file written for installing on Windows.